Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Make sure to pay yourself first.
-This doesn’t mean sucking up all the profit the moment you make it; start with 10% of the earnings.
-This is a good way to set aside money consistently and to test the profitability of your business.
+This doesn’t mean sucking up all the profit the moment you make it — start with 10% of the earnings.
+This is a good way to set aside money consistently and to test your business’s profitability.
 It also provides a safety net for unexpected expenses.

 - Remain frugal.
 Even though you pay yourself, don’t get sucked up in the benefits of business ownership even if you can afford it.
 Set your salary as low as possible and offer government-mandated benefits only.
 What you save now will give you more flexibility in future lean months.

 - Keep travel costs minimal.
 Most hotel and travel costs should be spent on a place to simply lay your head at night and a way to get from meeting to meeting.
 Don’t overspend on luxurious travel and accommodation.
 This sets a bad precedent for employees and can be an unnecessarily large cost with little return.
 Plan your business trips as if you were paying for them yourself.

 11. Don’t let legal fees get out of hand.
 A reasonable amount to pay per-hour for legal services is $450.
 How can you manage this cost?